theGeorge123/anemi-meets-cursor/README.md

 - `npm run lint` - Run ESLint
 - `npm run preview` - Preview production build
 - `npm run test:e2e` - Run Playwright end-to-end tests

+## Realtime Experience

+Dashboard pages subscribe to invitation changes using Supabase Realtime.
+New invitations or status updates appear immediately without reloading, so you always see the latest meetups as soon as they happen.

 ## Deploying Supabase Functions